griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

     and first wall integrity.
   </p>
 - <p style='text-align: justify;'>
-    **On coil ripple:** If lateral case is separating the conductor region (winding pack), the genuine magnetic field at the inboard superconducting conductor is larger than the value obtained using the axisymmetric assumption.
+    **On coil ripple:** If the lateral case is separating the conductor region (winding pack), the genuine magnetic field at the inboard superconducting conductor is larger than the value obtained using the axisymmetric assumption.